self management

 3. Better Work-Life Balance: You can achieve a better work-life balance with these skills.
 As you can now finish your tasks faster, there is no need to work for longer hours.
 This allows you to get back to your personal life quicker instead of getting stressed out.

-5. Improved Decision-Making Abilities: Your decision-making capabilities will improve after developing your self-management skills.
-You will learn how to analyse a situation and understand the underlying issues.
+5. Improved Decision-Making Abilities: Your decision-making capabilities will improve after develop self management.
+You will learn how to analyze a situation and understand the underlying issues.
 This makes resource allocation and conflict resolution easier.
 Good decisions will lead to the creation of a productive work environment.

-6. Enhanced Personal and Professional Relationships: Your self-management skills will help improve your relationships.
+6. Enhanced Personal and Professional Relationships: Self management will help improve your relationships.
 You will become more aware of the emotional needs of those around you.
 This will make it easier for you to build a better bond with them.
 This positive growth happens due to an increase in your emotional intelligence.

 Work from Home, on your Own Schedule